madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-virt-manager.md

 ###QEMU Process

 Once the VM is started, use `ps aux | grep qemu` to find the exact command-line used.
 Example, of my QEMU process with two vCPUs managed via KVM.
-The two other threads are the QEMU process itself and the virtual machine IO.

 ```
 ...
  ├─qemu-system-x86─┬─{CPU 0/KVM}
  │                 ├─{CPU 1/KVM}
  │                 └─2*[{qemu-system-x86}]
 ```

 ##Host Keyboard Grab Key